-- 4. No single programme can be entered in more than one category, although different editions in a series may be entered in different categories.
-It is also possible for relevant parts of programmes entered in one category to appear also in the personal skill categories of Young Onscreen Talent and Video Journalism and for a News Report to appear also in a News Programme entry. - 5.
-Programmes (or items) must have been broadcast, delivered or made available online for the first time between Saturday 9 March 2019 and the closing date for entries, Friday 13 March 2020. - 6.
-Programmes must be submitted as first broadcast or otherwise made available, except for additions required by Rule 8. - 7.
-Each entry must be accompanied by explanations in English or in French (no more than 250 words) to help the judges understand more about the reasons for making the programme or entry, the qualities of the programme or entry, the impact the programme or entry has had on the audience and any other background factors which support the programme or entry as being worthy of consideration.
+RULE 4.
+No single programme can be entered in more than one category, although different editions in a series may be entered in different categories.
+It is also possible for relevant parts of programmes entered in one category to appear also in the personal skill categories of Young Onscreen Talent and Video Journalism and for a News Report to appear also within a News Programme entry.

+RULE 5.
+Programmes (or items) must have been broadcast, delivered or made available online for the first time between Saturday 12 March 2022 and the closing date for entries, Friday 24 March 2023.

+RULE 6.
+Programmes (or items) must be submitted as first broadcast or otherwise made available, except for additions required by Rule 8.

+RULE 7.
+Each entry must be accompanied by explanations in English or in French (no more than 250 words) to help the judges understand more about the reasons for making the programme or entry, the qualities of the programme or entry, the impact the programme or entry has had on the audience, and any other background factors which support the programme or entry as being worthy of consideration.